 This is the URL that you saved earlier.

 Your link should look something like this: https://support.yourdomain.com/hc/en-us/article_attachments/900802345/sitemap.xml

-You should plan to create a new site map every week or when you publish new content in your Help Center.
-If you don’t regularly update your site map, Google and other search indexes will become outdated.
+Plan to create a new site map every week, or every time that you publish new content in your Help Center.
+If you regularly update your site map, Google and other search indexes will always be up-to-date.